A basic guide to configure a firewall in 5 steps: create zones, configure settings, and review firewall rules.

 Step 2: Architect your firewall zones and IP addresses

-In order to protect the valuable assets on your network, you should first identify what the assets (for example, payment card data or patient data) are.
+In order to protect the valuable assets on your network, you should first identify what the assets are (for example, payment card data or patient data).
 Then plan out your network structure so that these assets can be grouped together and placed into networks (or zones) based on similar sensitivity level and function.

 For example, all of your servers that provide services over the internet (web servers, email servers, virtual private network (VPN) servers, etc.) should be placed into a dedicated zone that will allow limited inbound traffic from the internet (this zone is often called a demilitarized zone or DMZ).
 Servers that should not be accessed directly from the internet, such as database servers, must be placed in internal server zones instead.
 Likewise, workstations, point of sale devices, and voice over Internet protocol (VOIP) systems can usually be placed in internal network zones.